 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

 Autumn is another wonderful opportunity to explore and create with your little learner.
 Everything is new and exciting for a preschooler which makes the learning even more of a magical experience.
-Check out our favorite fall bucket list activities to enjoy with your preschooler!
+Check out our favorite fall activities for preschoolers to enjoy this year!

 1 Go Apple Picking – Visit an orchard and pick the juicy, ripe apples.
 Later, use a few apples as stamps to create your own apple tree with these directions from Crafty Morning.

 2 Collect Acorns – Are acorns covering the ground?
 Collect a basket full and use them for a color matching activity from Teach Beside Me.

 3 Collect Fall Leaves – Find your favorite leaves.
 Can you find all of the fall colors?
 Take a few home to use as brushes to paint the fall leaves in this fun process art activity from Mom Inspired Life.

 4 Play in the Leaves – One of the most memorable and fun experiences of childhood is jumping in a big pile of fall leaves.
 After you play in the leaves, play with the leaves with a counting memory game from Look!
 We’re Learning.

 5 Go on a Bear Hunt – Enjoy the autumn weather with a hike through the tall, wavy grass.
 Don’t miss this fun and interactive children’s book and activities from The Homeschool Resource Room.

 6 Visit a Pumpkin Patch – Take a look at the variety of shapes and sizes.
 Then, create your own pumpkin patch at home with an invitation to play from Nerdy Mamma.